KaiwenHuu/kaiwenhuu.github.io/notes/recommendersystems/training.md

 This reduces computation from the entire corpus to just the batch contents.
 However, popular content still tends to be over-represented as negatives, which may unfairly penalize it.

+#### Accidental Negatives

+Want to make sure that we don't treat any overlapping query, content pair as negatives.
+For example, if two queries appear in the same batch, the corresponding contents should not be counted as a negative sample of one another.

 #### Log Q Correction

 A common method to reduce this bias is to apply a correction term to the score function.
 Specifically: